 Q: "What if I don't think I experience RELEASE during the sessions?"

 As expressed above, popular misconception in our therapeutic society is that 'release' must be experienced during session work.
 Af-x works on the basis that the unconscious learns its own private reframing and re-learning skills without necessarily focusing on any consciously-registered 'release'.

 In fact, it has been shown that the desire to consciously experience release has in some cases been the very thing that sabotages subtle and ongoing change at subconscious level.

 Q: "Will I have flashes of painful old memories?"

-Not necessarily so, and if you seem to, it may be the conscious awareness only of an aspect of self that wants to AVOID change.
+Not necessarily, and in Af-x, is a rare occurrence.
+However, if you seem to, it may be the conscious awareness only of an aspect of self that wants to AVOID change.
 In any case, the encouragement for you to revive trauma - authentic or inauthentic - is an old psychoanalytic regressive method.
 We don't do that.
 In reality, most people proceed through this therapy experiencing little more than subtle feelings during session work.

 Q: "Is Af-x good for my ………?"

 If there is ANYTHING in your life about which you are uncomfortable, or you realize you are being prevented from reaching your full potential in any way, this can almost always be attributed to early learned emotional response patterns.

 Many people have been surprised at the changes experienced to areas of their life OTHER THAN what they originally sought therapy for.
 Sports people and other performers have "freed-up", executives have been able to make better stress-free decisions, and even those with true physically-generated symptoms and problems have found greater acceptance and peace.